 Unsuccessful hatches can be caused by infertile eggs or embryo mortality.
 Each of these conditions can be diagnosed by Candling Eggs.
-(Click here for an alternative way to check for embryo mortality.)
+(Please also consider this alternative method to check for embryo mortality.)
 It is important to examine eggs that do not hatch to estimate whether infertility or embryo death is the basis for hatch failure.

 Also of interest: